alilkuizon/QMLWebLoaderApp/README.md

 # QML Web Loader

 This application loads qml files served in webservers.
 Developed and tested in Ubuntu 24.04.
-Build Process only supports Ubuntu
+**Build Process only supports Native Linux(Ubuntu) and Linux Subsytem Windows (Ubuntu).**

 A local host webserver can be run using the Simple Web Server repo found here: https://github.com/alilkuizon/SimpleWebServer